thiagodosanjos31/thiagodosanjos31/README.md

 I'm a backend developer and in love with technology

-- 🔭 I’m currently working at Itau Unibanco.
+- 🔭 I’m currently working at Itaú Unibanco.
 - 🌱 I’m currently learning Clojure.
 - 🤔 I’m looking for help to develop a podcast
 - 💬 Ask me about philosophy in general